ss-jam/reserve-gw/README.md

 Note: these reservation systems consist of camping and day use sites across the two states, Tennessee and Texas.
-During high seasons when lengths of stay at any one camp sight is limited, patrons try to book multiple camping sights at a location to cover th
+During high seasons when lengths of stay at any one camp sight is limited, patrons try to book multiple camping sights at a location to cover their dates of interest.
+Currently this is done only via a phone call to human reservation specialist.

 #### Improve search capability:
 + Turn from relatively flat results based upon date ranges into multi-varied results of possible combinations over the date ranges;